Mikusch/source-vehicles/README.md

 * `vehicle_passenger_damage_modifier ( def.
 "1.0" )` - Modifier of damage dealt to vehicle passengers
 * `vehicle_enable_entry_exit_anims ( def.
 "0" )` - If set to 1, enables entry and exit animations (experimental)
 * `vehicle_enable_horns ( def.
 "1" )` - If set to 1, enables vehicle horns

-## Physics Damage

-This plugin will automatically enable physics collisions and damage to allow vehicles to collide with other players.

-If you intend to use these vehicles in a friendly environment without any combat aspects, set `sv_turbophysics` to `1`.
-It will allow vehicles to pass through other players.

 ## Entry and Exit Animations